flatironinstitute/neurosift/doc/spike_sorting_instructions.md

 By running a compute client on your computer, you are allowing Neurosift to send jobs to your computer for running spike sorting and other compute-intensive tasks.

+NOTE: In order for this to work, your GitHub user will need to have permission to process jobs on the hello_world_service service.
+Reach out to the Neurosift maintainers if you would like to be added to this service.

 Prerequisites: Python 3.7 or later and Docker.
+It is also possible to use apptainer instead of Docker, but the instructions here assume you are using Docker.

 First install pairio